 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-Study for our specialist MSc Accounting course and boost your career prospects by developing an advanced knowledge of accounting theory and practice, and prepare for a leading role in the accountancy profession.
+- Boost your career prospects by developing an advanced knowledge of accounting theory and practice

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.